ValuationAutomobile & Auto Components

 Free Cash Flow (FCF) in Automobile & Auto Components

-How to interpret and apply free cash flow (fcf) specifically when analyzing automobile & auto components stocks in India.
+How to interpret and apply free cash flow (fcf) when analyzing automobile & auto components stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is Free Cash Flow (FCF)?